 How Did Carfentanil Enter the Opioid Trade?

 Almost no drug user asks for carfentanil or even fentanyl.
-They are too deadly and few addicts develop a tolerance for opioids high enough to require them.
+They are too deadly, and few addicts develop a tolerance for opioids high enough to require them.
 Two milligrams of fentanyl—smaller than a pea—can be lethal.
 Less than that amount of carfentanil is likely fatal.
-Why ask for a drug that could easily kill you?
+Most people, even those with a long-time addiction to heroin, do not want to risk using a fatal drug.

-For that matter, why do drug dealers sell a drug that can easily kill their clients?
-Don’t drug dealers depend on repeat business?
+Why do drug dealers sell a drug that can easily kill their clients?

-Since street names for drugs aren’t copyrighted, the same term may refer to more than one drug or a combination of them.
+Since street names for drugs aren’t copyrighted, the same term may refer to more than one drug or combination.
 Some of the common street names for drugs that may contain carfentanil include:

 - Drop dead